apache/trafficcontrol/docs/source/api/cachegroup_fallbacks.rst

 Response Structure
 ------------------
-:cacheGroupId:   The integral, unique identifier of the Cache Group to which this fallback was assigned
+:cacheGroupId:   The integral, unique identifier of the :term:`Cache Group` to which this fallback was assigned
-:cacheGroupName: The name of the Cache Group to which this fallback was assigned
+:cacheGroupName: The name of the :term:`Cache Group` to which this fallback was assigned
-:fallbackId:     The integral, unique identifier of the Cache Group on which this entries Cache Group will fall back
+:fallbackId:     The integral, unique identifier of the :term:`Cache Group` on which this entries :term:`Cache Group` will fall back
-:fallbackName:   The name of the Cache Group on which this entries Cache Group will fall back
+:fallbackName:   The name of the :term:`Cache Group` on which this entries :term:`Cache Group` will fall back
-:fallbackOrder:  The order of the fallback described by "fallbackId" and "fallbackName" in the list of fallbacks for the Cache Group described by this entry
+:fallbackOrder:  The order of the fallback described by "fallbackId" and "fallbackName" in the list of fallbacks for the :term:`Cache Group` described by this entry

 .. code-block:: http